-1 x ANZAN/ESA EEG workshop at least once during Advanced Training.
-Recommended completion before the specialty consolidation phase.
+1 ANZAN / ESA EEG workshop at least once during Advanced Training.
+Completion is recommended before the specialty consolidation phase.

-The EEG Course is held over two days and provides a theoretical and practical background to the reading and reporting of routine adult and paediatric EEG.
-It is held in large metropolitan centres with training centres required to support trainee attendance.
-The course is provided by Australian and New Zealand Association of Neurologists (ANZAN) and the Epilepsy Society of Australia.
-The course is held annually in February.
+The EEG course is provided by Australian and New Zealand Association of Neurologists (ANZAN) and the Epilepsy Society of Australia.
+It is held over 2 days and provides a theoretical and practical background to the reading and reporting of routine adult and paediatric EEGs.
+The course is held annually in February in large metropolitan centres, with training centres required to support trainee attendance.

-The course provides the core trainee with key skills in electrophysiological, practical and procedural areas related to EEGs.
+The course provides the core trainee with key skills in electrophysiological, practical, and procedural areas related to EEGs.
 It provides a consistent and safe approach to reading and reporting EEGs for new neurology trainees who may have no experience with EEGs.

-Register for the ESA EEG workshop through the ANZAN website and submit certificate of completion to Neurology@racp.edu.au.
+Register for the ESA EEG workshop through the ANZAN website.
+Submit certificate of completion to Neurology@racp.edu.au.

-Electromyography (EMG) workshop
+EMG workshop

-1 x Electromyography (EMG) workshop at least once during Advanced Training.
+1 EMG workshop at least once during Advanced Training.

-The course is held annually over a weekend, in large metropolitan centres with training centres required to support trainee attendance.
+The course is held in large metropolitan centres, with training centres required to support trainee attendance.
 It is provided by Australian and New Zealand Association of Neurologists (ANZAN).
+The course is held annually over a weekend.

 The workshop provides a structured teaching opportunity to ensure all trainees are provided with the important neurophysiology and practical skills to achieve level 1 training.
-Performing EMG studies alone is not sufficient to achieve this level of training, and the course ensures both didactic and practical teaching of key electrophysiological, practical and procedural knowledge is provided.
+Performing EMG studies alone is not sufficient to achieve this level of training, and the course ensures both didactic and practical teaching of key electrophysiological, practical, and procedural knowledge is provided.

-Register for the EMG workshop through the ANZAN website and submit certificate of completion to Neurology@racp.edu.au.
+Register for the EMG workshop through the ANZAN website.
+Submit certificate of completion to Neurology@racp.edu.au.